The low down on the best free – ish things to do with the kids on a budget.

 A night at the movies

-No, not at the actual movies – Grab a cheap DVD or stick on Netflix and stock up on snacks, then set the mood with the lights off and lots of Homemade nachos and popcorn.
+No, not at the actual movies – Grab a cheap DVD or stick on Netflix, or watch something on Flashback Comics and Games and stock up on snacks, then set the mood with the lights off and lots of Homemade nachos and popcorn.

 Fairy Tales On The River